armory/knowledge-base/README.md

 to exit, you can do `ctrl+c`

+### Livereload
+Install the [Livereload chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) if you like seeing the page auto refresh when making a change.

 ## Editing

 Base is already optimised for adding, updating and removing tutorials, navigation, footer and FAQ information in CloudCannon.

 The sticky sidebar in tutorials in populated by pulling out `<h2>` elements from the content.

 ### Posts